shubhtuls/factored3d/docs/suncg_data.md

 # Instructions to download SUNCG

 ### SUNCG Dataset
 Donwload the [SUNCG dataset](http://suncg.cs.princeton.edu/) and extract the contents to SUNCG_DIR.
-There should be 5 folders named 'house', 'room', 'object', 'layout' and 'object_vox' in SUNCG_DIR.
+There should be 5 folders named 'house', 'room', 'object', 'texture' and 'object_vox' in SUNCG_DIR.

 ### Physically-based Renderings
 To use the [physically-based renderings](http://pbrs.cs.princeton.edu/) provided by Zhang et. al., we need to download the images, associated camera viewpoints and depth images (for training the baseline).